-Our Proxy Voting Guidelines (the Guidelines) support the adoption of the corporate governance principles found in our 4 Pillars of Effective Boards1 and encourage public companies to take actions that we believe are in the best long-term economic interest of shareholders.
-Each Guideline encourages the board of directors to discharge its responsibilities in the most efficient and objective fashion possible without placing unreasonable or arbitrary burdens on the company or the board while supporting the corporate governance principles found in the 4 Pillars of Effective Boards framework.
+Our Proxy Voting Guidelines (the Guidelines) support the adoption of the corporate governance principles found in our 4 Pillars of Board Effectiveness (4 Pillars framework) and encourage public company boards act in what we believe are in the best long-term economic interest of shareholders.
+Each Guideline encourages the board of directors to discharge its responsibilities efficiently and objectively without placing unreasonable or arbitrary burdens on the company or the board while supporting the corporate governance principles found in the 4 Pillars framework.

 These Guidelines have been developed over several years and articulate how we intend to vote on commonly raised or potentially contentious issues presented for a shareholder vote.
-We review and updated the Guidelines annually.
+We review and update the Guidelines bi-annually.

 The Guidelines are not regulations and will evolve as circumstances change.
-We commit to taking a case-by-case approach when applying the Guidelines, being open-minded and pragmatic, and considering the individual circumstances of companies all within the context of our 4 Pillars of Effective Boards.
+We commit to taking a case-by-case approach when applying the Guidelines, being open-minded and pragmatic, and considering the individual circumstances of companies all within the context of our 4 Pillars framework.